 To view a PDF document version of the abstracts for completed Undergraduate Honors projects, click on the links below that correspond to a particular school year.
-To view a compilation of all of the abstracts from 1998-99 to 2018-19, click here.
+There is also a compilation of all of the abstracts from 1998-99 to 2018-19 available.

 The text of the current school year’s abstracts (and one prior year) can also be found on this page by scrolling down past the school year links.

 Neural and Behavioral Assays for Studying Predictive Coding in the Mouse Brain

 Advisors: Santiago Jaramillo, PhD and Nicole Dudukovic, PhD

 ‘Controlled hallucination’ is a term that has been used to describe the process of interpreting sensory information according to the theory of predictive coding.
 This theory posits that the brain’s mechanisms for interpreting sensory information function by generating predictions about the external world and comparing these predictions to sensory signals.
 To assist in identifying neuronal mechanisms for how the brain generates predictions about patterns of sounds we trained mice in a head-fixed, reward-driven, behavioral task that required the animals to make predictions about incoming sounds.
 We then recorded sound responses and assessed frequency tuning in auditory cortical neurons in awake, head-fixed, non-behaving mice in preparation for upcoming electrophysiological experiments that will be used to evaluate the neural basis for generating predictions about sounds.
 In these experiments, using the classical oddball sequence and the many-standards control sequence, we plan to isolate measures of deviance detection into repetition suppression and prediction error.
 After investigating neuronal mechanisms for generating predictions about sounds in non-behaving mice we plan to refine our experimental paradigm and conduct recordings in behaving mice.

 How the Use of Simulations Effects the Understandability and Memory for Expert Testimony